Missing-Tech/Vinyl-Gif-Maker/README.md

 downloadImage(assembly_url, final_gif_location)
 ```

 I hope you enjoyed making this, and maybe you've learned some things about the Transloadit API that you can use on your next project!
+If you want to take this project even further, why not make it an MP4 and add  some music to go along with the vinyl record, or by using [Uppy](https://uppy.io/) to let users upload their own image on the web to put on a vinyl record?

 If you want to check out the GitHub repo you can find it [here](https://github.com/Missing-Tech/Vinyl-Gif-Maker).